 - NIUBI is designed to work in virtual mode first, real disk partitions won't be changed until click Apply to confirm.
 If you did anything wrong, simply click Undo to cancel.

-- The pending operations that are marked as can be done in Windows, the one marked as requires rebooting to accomplish.
+- The pending operations that are marked as can be done in Windows, the ones that are marked as requires rebooting to accomplish.

-As I said above, there must be available free space on the same disk, then what to do if the system disk is almost full?
-In that case, no software can expand C drive by taking free space from another different/separated disk.
-However, you can solve this problem by copying disk to a larger one.
+The size of a physical disk is fixed.
+You can change partition size but you cannot resize a disk.
+If there's only C drive or if all partitions on the system disk are almost full, no software can expand C drive by moving free space from another separate disk.
+If there's only C drive on the system disk, you can clone disk to a larger one and extend partition with extra disk space.
 Follow the steps in the video to extend C drive partition in Windows Server 2019 with a larger disk:

-If the virtual system disk is almost full, you can expand it with VMware or Hyper-V. After expanding disk, additional space is shown as Unallocated on the end.
+If the virtual system disk is almost full, you can expand it with VMware or Hyper-V. After expanding disk, additional space is shown as Unallocated at the end.

 - How to expand virtual disk size in VMware